Main Page > Go South West Old Men! >

 The Battle of the Washita River occurred on November 27, 1868, when Lt.
 Col. George Armstrong Custer's 7th U.S. Cavalry attacked Black Kettle's Southern Cheyenne camp on the Washita River.

 The Cheyenne camp was the most isolated band of a major winter encampment along the river of numerous Native American tribal bands, totaling thousands of people.
 Custer's forces attacked the village because scouts had found it by tracking the trail of an Indian party that had raided white settlers.
 Black Kettle and his people had been at peace and were seeking peace.
 Custer's soldiers killed women and children in addition to warriors, although they also took many captives to serve as hostages and human shields.
-The number of Cheyenne killed in the attack has been disputed since the first reports.
+The number of actual Cheyenne killed in the attack has been disputed since the first days.

 Mike and Bone Battling at the Washita!